Mautic Bounty Programme

 No compromise on quality

-As is already the case, we will not accept pull requests unless they are:
+As is already the case, pull requests aren't accepted unless they're:

 • Completed to a high standard